rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour.md

 [count()]({{< apiref "org.mongodb.scala.MongoCollection@count():org.mongodb.scala.Observable[Long]">}}) method.

 Lets chain the two operations together using a [`for`](http://docs.scala-lang.org/tutorials/tour/sequence-comprehensions.html) comprehension.
-The following code should, insert the documents then count the number of documents and print the results:
+The following code should insert the documents then count the number of documents and print the results:

 ```scala
 val insertAndCount = for {